-The city uses various materials to melt snow and ice, depending on current and predicted weather conditions and possibly the roadway type being treated, such as its pavement or grade.
+The city uses various materials to melt snow and ice, depending on current and predicted weather conditions and the roadway type being treated, such as its pavement or grade.

-Each of the five Department of Public Service street maintenance outposts located around the city stores supplies of salt, liquid calcium chloride and sand (for traction) for use to initially clear roadways.
-Each outpost also manufactures salt brine to help coat the road and make it less susceptible to ice bonding to the pavement.
+Each of the five Department of Public Service street maintenance outposts located around the city stores supplies of salt, beet juice and liquid calcium chloride to initially clear roadways.
+Each outpost also uses salt brine to coat the road and make it less susceptible to ice bonding to the pavement.
 Salt and salt brine are most effective when used before snow or ice falls and when temperatures are above 15 degrees.

 Prior to a forecasted winter weather event, the Snow Warriors treat city roadways with anti-icing liquids to help prevent or lessen snow and ice from bonding with the pavement.
-Anti-icing is not performed during rain because the liquids are washed away and ineffective.
-Deicing is performed to help melt snow and ice that has accumulated on roadways.
+Anti-icing is not performed when rain is forecasted because rain washes the liquids off the roadway.
+Deicing is performed to melt snow and ice that has accumulated on roadways.